-When you make a logo with our logo maker tool, you get access to a logo editor studio in which you can tweak and customize your logo.
+When you make a logo with Tailor Brands Logo Maker you get access to the editor studio in which you can tweak and customize your logo.

 And, when looking at the studio, we’ve noticed that a lot of our users tend to have similar habits when tweaking their logos – some of which go against design best practices.